SEHO-KIM/Study/moco.md

 ## Momentum Contrast for Unsupervised Visual Representation Learning

 ### version 1
+Contribution
+    - Enable building a large and consistent dictionary on-the-fly that facilitates contrastive unsupervised learning
+    - Outperform its supervised pre-training counterpart in 7 detection/segmentation tasks on PASCAL VOC, COCO, and other datasets, sometimes surpassing it by large margins
+    - The gap between unsupervised and supervised representation learning has been largely closed
 #### 3. Method
 ##### Contrastive Learning as Dictionary Look-up
 - Dictionary Look-up